mal19992/sqlps/README.md

 separator=",")+ sql" RETURNING * "
 // will create q.getSQL()="INSERT INTO VALUES (x=?,i=?),(x=?,i=?),(x=?,i=?)
 RETURNING * "
 ```
-and the values will be properly binded by `q.selAllValues(st)` or using
+and the values will be properly bound by `q.selAllValues(st)` or using
 [ReadObjs](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/ReadObjs$.html)
 wrapper
 ```